 As each public school offers different programs and opportunities, you can check your child’s school’s website or county/district offices to find out if online courses are available.

 Also, school counselors are a great resource for discussing if online learning is appropriate for your teen, as they can also inform you about the details of potentially available online courses.
-Paired with this, if your child is seeking to gain college credit, often counselors can assist you in enrolling in community college online courses that may also contribute to your child’s high school transcripts and records.
-As each public school varies with its standards and regulations, counselors, advisors, and teachers will be your greatest source of assistance and information.
+Paired with this, if your child is seeking college credit, counselors can often assist you in enrolling in community college online courses that may also contribute to your child’s high school transcripts and records.
+As each public school's standards and regulations vary, counselors, advisors, and teachers will be your greatest source of assistance and information.